GSA/search-gov-website/support.md

       <div id="m-a2" class="usa-accordion__content usa-prose">
         <p>This question has two answers.</p>
 			<ul>
 				<li>If your search site uses our index, please note that we scan for page updates and removals on a regular basis.
-If you need something removed immediately, please [email us](mailto:search@support.digitalgov.gov).
+If you need something removed immediately, please <a href="mailto:search@support.digitalgov.gov">email us</a>.
 You can also use the Filter URLs feature to hide the item.
 See below.</li>
 				<li>If your search site uses the Bing index, you can use the Filter URLs feature, but we’re unable to update their index.
 We can work with you to index your site and move it onto our index, where we can have control over the content and timeliness of updates.</li>
-				<li>Learn more about the [Filter URLs feature]({{ site.baseurl }}/admin-center/filter-content.html).</li>
+				<li>Learn more about the <a href="{{ site.baseurl }}/admin-center/filter-content.html">Filter URLs feature</a>.</li>
 			</ul>
       </div>